 The Prize has been supported by a number of organisations and friends of Sir Michael Caine in the UK, Europe, USA, China and Africa, the Oppenheimer Memorial Trust, the Booker Prize Foundation, Miles Morland, Weatherly International plc, China Africa Resources plc, CSL Stockbrokers, the British Council, the Zochonis Foundation, the Marit & Hans Rausing Foundation, the Gatsby Charitable Foundation, the Headley Trust, the Esmee Fairbairn Charitable Trust, the David Alliance Family Foundation, the Cairns Charitable Trust, the Botwinick-Wolfensohn Family Foundation, the Sunrise Foundation, the Von Clemm Charitable Trust, the Gibbs Trust, the Thistle Trust, the Beit Trust, the Royal Over-Seas League, Commonwealth Writers, the cultural initiative from the Commonwealth Foundation, The Lennox and Wyfold Foundation, Sarova Hotels, Bata Shoes (Kenya) Ltd and (Zimbabwe) Ltd and Kenya Airways.

-The African winners of the Nobel Prize for Literature - Wole Soyinka, Nadine Gordimer and J M Coetzee - are Patrons of the Caine Prize, as is Chinua Achebe, winner of the Man Booker International Prize.
+The African winners of the Nobel Prize for Literature - Wole Soyinka, Nadine Gordimer and J M Coetzee - are Patrons of the Caine Prize.
 Ben Okri, Nigerian Winner of the Booker Prize, is the Vice-President and chaired the first panel of Caine Prize Judges, in 2000.

 For a full list of the Council Members click here